Salina, Oklahoma

 Salina (/səˈlaɪnə/ sə-LY-nə) is a town in Mayes County, Oklahoma, United States.
-The population was 1,396 at the 2010 census, a slight decline from the figure of 1,422 recorded in 2000.
+The population was 1,085 at the 2020 census, down from 1,396 in 2010.

 History

 For thousands of years indigenous peoples had lived along the rivers in this area, with varying cultures.
 By the time of European encounter, the Osage was a major tribe in the area.
 Their territory started at the Missouri River and extended west, including to parts of present-day Arkansas.

 In 1541 the Spanish explorer Hernando de Soto and expedition passed through the area, as did the 1721 expedition of Bernard de la Harpe.
 They gave Spanish names to many of the local streams, which the Osage had already named.

-In 1796 Jean Pierre Chouteau, a French trader from St. Louis, established the first trading post in 1796 at the junction of the Grand/Neosho River and Saline Creek for business with the Osage.
-Remembered today as one of the first permanent "white" (European-American) settlements in present-day Oklahoma, at that time the area was part of the Spanish Louisiana.
+In 1796 Jean-Pierre Chouteau, a French trader from St. Louis, established the first trading post in 1796, at the junction of the Grand/Neosho River and Saline Creek for business with the Osage.
+Remembered today as one of the first permanent "white" (European-American) settlements in present-day Oklahoma, at that time the area was part of Spanish Louisiana.
 The United States took possession of the land that included Salina with the Louisiana Purchase in 1803.

-By 1817, keelboats were landing goods at Salina from Ft.
-Smith, Arkansas, and the area was considered part of what was known as "Indian Territory" of the United States.
+By 1817, keelboats were landing goods at Salina from Fort Smith, Arkansas, and the area was considered part of what was known as "Indian Territory" of the United States.
 That year, Chouteau's son Auguste Pierre and his partner Joseph Revoir received an exclusive license from Spanish authorities to trade with the Osage.
 In 1820, the Spanish government of the time took the monopoly away.
 Chouteau convinced the Osage tribe, under the leadership of Cashesgra ("Big Trek"), to migrate into Indian Territory near the trading post, and ensured the survival of the business.

 In 1820, the United States Department of War authorized Epaphras Chapman to establish the Union Mission near the mouth of Chouteau Creek to educate and convert the Osage.
 The mission had the first printing press in present-day Oklahoma.
-Under its policy of Indian Removal, the US government began to remove Native American tribes from the Southeast, giving them land in the Territory in exchange.
+Under its policy of Indian removal, the US government began to remove Native American tribes from the Southeast, giving them land in the Territory in exchange.